Code-Institute-Submissions/ms33/ms33/README.md

 # Purpose of this ReadMe.md file
-a__ To provide pertinent information about the structure of this MileStone3 Project. b__ Testing ReadMe.md file for proper spacing between lines.
-Currently testing using 2 underscores directly after the letters a, b, c
+ To provide pertinent information about the structure of this MileStone3 Project.
+## Testing ReadMe.md file for proper spacing between lines.
+Previous Testing = failed.
+Currently testing using hashtags
 C__